The Los Angeles Lakers have made a head-coaching offer to Byron Scott. Scott and the organization are currently in negotiations about his contract.

 Being that Scott has been a head-coach in the NBA, he is more than capable of leading a team to the playoffs.
 He coached Jason Kidd and the New Jersey Nets when they reached the NBA finals two years in a row.

-However, Los Angeles is being very careful about picking the next coach because they have just fired Mike D'Antoni after a disastrous season, USA Today reports.
+However, Los Angeles is being very careful about picking the next coach because they have just fired Mike D’Antoni, proven by USA Today.